circlefin/malachite/specs/quint/specs/reset/README.md

 # Analysis of the "Starknet Forced Staking Updates" Specification

 ## Invariants checked with quint run

-### Default state machine (init, step)

-Here we do random simulation and checked that the invariant holds
+Here we do random simulation and checked that the invariant holds for the default state machine (init, step)

 - `noStaleWithProofInv`
 - `monotonicForkIDInv`